-Westside Sprinter Jordan Edmondson Goes For It - DefenderNetwork.com
+Westside sprinter Jordan Edmondson goes for it - DefenderNetwork.com

 “I just think confidence is the key.
 You can’t compare yourself to other people because it doesn’t do you any good.
 So, I believe just having that self-love for yourself and confidence is the real winner.”

-“Run the hell out of your races….Run at practice like you run at races because that will help you out a lot.
-Stay confident and stay patient, keep your chin up even when times are rough you just go to stay focused.”
+“Run the hell out of your races…Run at practice like you run at races because that will help you out a lot.
+Stay confident and stay patient, keep your chin up even when times are rough just stay focused.”

 About Jordan Edmondson